 Our View on the Results

-End-users recognize the need for data quality and master data management and, in our experience, initiatives in this area are often announced with a fanfare before quickly moving down the list of priorities for a variety of reasons.
-But at least organizations seem to be aware that the best-looking dashboard is worth nothing if there are flaws in the data it is based on.
+We hope this perceived importance does not lead to initiatives that are announced with a fanfare before quickly moving down the list of priorities – as has often happened in the past.
 Business intelligence will not work without comprehensive data integration and data quality initiatives, but these have to be backed up with the right level of attention, resources and funding.

-In the next few weeks, we will post a series of articles looking at each BI trend in more detail.
+In the next few weeks and months, we will post and update a series of articles looking at each BI trend in more detail.
 You will learn how different regions, industries, user types, company sizes and best-in-class companies rate the various trends and how their views have changed since last year.
 Sign up for our newsletter below and we’ll keep you informed about the latest articles.